Pterosaur: Pycnofibers

 All pterosaurs had hair-like filaments known as pycnofibers on the head and torso.
-Pycnofibres were unique structures similar to mammalian hair, an example of convergent evolution, and pterosaur pelts might have been comparable in density those of mammals Skin patches show small round non-overlapping scales on the soles of the hands and feet, but these were absent from the rest of the body.
+Pycnofibers were unique structures similar to mammalian hair, an example of convergent evolution, and pterosaur pelts might have been comparable in density to those of mammals Skin patches show small round non-overlapping scales on the soles of the hands and feet, but these were absent from the rest of the body.
 The pycnofibers show that pterosaurs were warm-blooded, providing insulation to prevent heat-loss.

 Remains of two small Jurassic-age pterosaurs from Inner Mongolia, China, demonstrated that some pterosaurs had a wide array of pycnofiber shapes and structures, as opposed to the homogeneous structures that had previously documented.
 Some of these had frayed ends, very similar in structure to certain feather types known from birds or other dinosaurs.
-A well preserved fossil of Tupandactylus was found to have pigment cells with similar forms to those seen in modern birds, more complex in organization than those previously known from other pterosaurs.
-This specimen also suggest the presence of Stage IIIa feathers, further indication of more complex filament structures in pterosaurs.
-Supporting a model of common ancestry with the filaments of birds, the authors termed these structures as pterosaur feathers rather than pycnofibres.
+A well preserved fossil of Tupandactylus was found to have pigment cells with similar forms to those seen in modern birds, more complex in organisation than those previously known from other pterosaurs.
+This specimen also suggests the presence of Stage IIIa feathers, further indication of more complex filament structures in pterosaurs.
+Supporting a model of common ancestry with the filaments of birds, the authors termed these structures as pterosaur feathers rather than pycnofibers.
 This common origin had been suggested before, but remains controversial.